Split and join string literals

-While the caret is within a string literal, pressing Enter will split the string correctly so that your code syntax does not get broken:
+pressing Enter will split the string correctly so that your code syntax does not get broken:

-Now, if you delete the
+By default, if you delete the

-Another way of splitting a string literal is to set the caret where you want to split the string, press Alt+Enter and choose Split string.
+Another way of splitting a string literal is to place the caret where you want to split the string, press Alt+Enter and choose Split string.
 This context action will also add necessary quotation marks and

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.